 1. Conques in Southern France

-Tucked away in the middle of a forest, Conques is a charming small town with half-timbered houses located in the Occitanie region in France.
+Tucked away in the middle of a forest, Conques is a charming small town with half-timbered houses in France’s Occitanie region.

 Just to give you an idea of how pretty it is, Conques inspired the opening scene of Disney’s Beauty and the Beast!

-Winding narrow cobblestoned streets, quaint little cottages complete with charming rustic doors and window sills, and the enormous abbey church St. Froy make up this medieval picturesque town.
+Winding narrow streets, quaint little cottages complete with charming rustic doors and window sills, and the enormous abbey church St. Froy make up this picturesque port town.
 This beauty is also a UNESCO World Heritage Site for its historical significance and Romanesque architecture.

 Needless to say, almost everything in this tiny village is uber-Instagrammable.
-This includes the insides of its many quaint shops and crepe diners, making it a photographer’s dream come true!
+This includes the insides of its many small shops and crepe diners, making it a photographer’s dream come true!

 2. Promenade Plantee (Paris)